 |

-Understanding the dangers associated with travel to certain countries is vital for making informed decisions and cost-benefit analysis for leisure, adventure, and business travel alike.
+Understanding the dangers associated with travel to certain countries is vital for making informed decisions and conducting cost-benefit analysis for leisure, adventure, and business travel alike.
 By examining the unique risks and issues in different regions, and understanding the dangers associated with travel to a particular country, you can take proactive measures to protect yourself.
 But sometimes, this may even include deciding to postpone or cancel travel based on the current level of danger.

-Merriam-Webster defines “danger” as: exposure or liability to injury, pain, harm, or loss.
-Oxford’s definition adds the element of likelihood: the possibility of suffering harm or injury.
+Merriam-Webster defines “danger” as: Exposure or liability to injury, pain, harm, or loss.
+Oxford’s definition adds the element of likelihood: The possibility of suffering harm or injury.
 Here at Global Guardian, we view the word “danger” through the lens of risk, which bridges these two definitions.
 Broadly speaking, risk is the combination of the likelihood of a harmful event and severity of its impact.
-Therefore, the most dangerous countries in the world are those with the highest travel risk — countries where the likelihood and extent of harm to a traveler are highest.
+Therefore, the most dangerous countries in the world are those with the highest travel risk—countries where the likelihood and extent of harm to a traveler are highest.

 What Defines a "Dangerous Country"?